GOVTNZ/web-standards/guidance/assessment/tests/a11y/tools.md

 We recommend opening the developer tools either as a separate window or at the bottom of the screen.

 If you're new to using developer tools, try them out before starting the tests.

-And be sure to attend one or more of the self-assessment clinics that will be offered and ask for a demo.
+**Note:** Also remember that you can always close the developer tools if at any point you don't need them.
+Especially if you have the developer tools loaded at the bottom or to the side of the current web page (as opposed to in a separate window), closing the developer tools allows you to see more of the web page at once, which can be helpful depending on the test you are doing.

 ### Web Developer extension